 Some species of cockroaches only need to mate once and then the female can lay eggs for her entire adult lifespan.

 Out of the 30 cockroach species found in and around human habitats, four of them are considered pests.
 They are the American cockroach, Brownbanded cockroach, German cockroach and the Orential cockroach.

 Cockroaches can spread disease and bacteria that can affect humans.

 A cockroach can hold its breath for up to 40 minutes, allowing them to even survive when submerged in water.

-Cockroaches are fast for their little size, they can run up to three miles per hour.
+Cockroaches are fast for their small size, they can run up to three miles per hour.

 Some species of cockroaches can make noises that a human can hear.
 An example is the Madagascar hissing cockroach, which can make a distinct hissing sound.